 Made in Canada

-Cesamet® is a trademark of Valeant Pharmaceuticals North America.
+Cesamet is a registered trademark of Valeant Pharmaceuticals North America LLC.

 |Labeler - Meda Pharmaceuticals Inc. (051229602)|